jakeloggins/Clod-sketch-library/README.md

 ### But I don't care about sharing with other people, can I just quickly hack something together for myself?

 Yes.
 Look at the example clients, MQTT Standard, and the walkthrough.
 Write a sketch that does the minimum to follow those guidelines and upload it to your device manually.
-Every aspect of Clod, excluding the uploader, will be fully available to your sketch.
+Every aspect of Clod, excluding the uploader, will be fully available to your device.

 ### What about non-espressif devices?